numbworks/numbworks/CONTRIBUTIONGUIDEFORCSHARP.md

 To simplify its initialization, the `entry point` class doesn't exist without two other classes:

-- a `settings` class, collecting all the settings that the library requires the user to provide in order to run
+- a `SettingBag` class, collecting all the settings that the library requires the user to provide in order to run
-- a `components` class, collecting all the dependencies that the library requires in order to run
+- a `ComponentBag` class, collecting all the dependencies that the library requires in order to run

+The concept behind these two classes can be defined as `The Bag Pattern`.

 The diagram below summarize the architecture (`composition`):